-How To Prepare for a Promotion Interview
+How To Prepare for a Promotion Interview With 7 Tips

 What is a promotion interview?

-Similarly, an organization may already know your abilities and strengths.
+Similarly, an organization may already know your abilities and strengths if you’re already a team member.
 Due to this preexisting knowledge, internal job interviews often place higher expectations on candidates and may involve more challenging conversations.
 Planning how to demonstrate your experience and practicing answers to common questions can help you prepare for an internal interview.

-How to prepare for an internal interview
+7 tips to help you prepare for an internal interview

 1. Talk with your supervisor

-By initiating this conversation, you can also assess how your supervisor considers your contributions to the department, which will be helpful in the interview.
-They might also be able to provide additional tips and context for you to succeed.
+By initiating this conversation, you can also assess how your supervisor considers your contributions to the department, which may be helpful in the interview.
+They might also provide additional tips and context for you to succeed.

 2. Research the position